 The Downside To Rising Home Values In Minneapolis And What To Do About It

 Property taxes increase with home values.
-Many home owners that were paying $70 a month in property taxes in 2012 are paying $285 a month in 2019.
-These increases have hurt the average Minneapolis residence the most since most don't have a lot of disposable income.
+Home owners that were paying $70 a month in property taxes in 2012 are paying $285 a month in 2019.
+These increases has hurt the average Minneapolis residence since most don't have a lot of disposable income.
 The city of Minneapolis can help offset this burden by providing property tax credits.
-Also, to help renters the city can provide home owners with an additional tax credit if they pass that credit on to their renters.
-So if any Minneapolis home owner passes their $3,000 property tax credit on to their renters, then they get an additional $3,000 tax credit.
-So it would be a $6,000 property tax credit total that would get split between their renter and themselves.
+In addition, the city could pass a property tax credit to any landlord that then gave that tax credit to lower the rent.
+So if any Minneapolis home owner passes their $3,000 property tax credit on to their renters, then the home owners get an additional $3,000 tax credit.
+So it would be a $6,000 property tax credit total that would get split between the renter and the home owner.
 That is a win for the renter and the home owner.
 It puts cash directly into their pockets.